mzdyb/network-configuration-as-code/README.md

 ## 2. Detecting drift with the Config module

-The playbook `validate_interface_compliance_with_config_module` demonstrates how to verify interface configuration compliance.
+The playbook `validate_interface_compliance_with_config_module` demonstrates how to verify interface configuration compliance (detect drift) with Config module.
 In this approach the interface configuration section from the device’s running configuration is compared with the intended configuration rendered from a Jinja2 template.

 To detect and display configuration drift run the playbook with the `--diff` option.
 Example:
 ```